hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

     </a>
   </div>

-+ reconstructing bag of words w/ non-linearity
++ Reconstructing bag of words w/ non-linearity
   + word counts not the same as pixels or real values
   + word frequency in the document
     + dividing the counts in a bag of words vector by $N$